Athabasca Basin · Saskatchewan

 U₃O₈ / 3m

 The Gulch property hosts uranium associated with the regional Black Bay fault structure, indicating potential for both basement-hosted and unconformity-related deposits.
 The historic Gulch Mine developed 11 mineralized shoots through underground operations and diamond drilling between the 152m and 244m development levels.
 A 2007 VTEM survey conducted by JNR Resources outlined a large electromagnetic conductor on the property that has not been drill-tested.
+Initial 2025 VTEM Plus geophysics defines the regional Black Bay Fault along a break between anomalous high conductivity to the east and low conductivity to the west.

 Property Highlights